Gunivers/Bookshelf/docs/modules/link.md

 ---

+(custom-behaviors)=
 ## 🎓 Custom behaviors

-This module allows you to combine multiple behaviors to create your very own custom one.
+This module allows you to combine multiple behaviors to create your very own optimized custom one.

 ---